Lýsing:

 - Informal versus formal control systems

-- Optimizing inventory: the economic order quantity (EOQ) and the reorder point
+- Determine the economic order quantity (EOQ) and the reorder point

 - Costs associated with inventory